 Jerusalem In That Day: Interpreting Zechariah 12-14

-This article is an excerpt from a theological work now completed, entitled, The High King of Heaven:Discovering the Master Keys to the Great End Time Debate (Redemption Press, 2014).
+Note: This article is an excerpt from a theological work now completed, entitled The High King of Heaven:Discovering the Master Keys to the Great End Time Debate (Redemption Press, 2014).

-It is drawn from a chapter dealing with the proper interpretation of OT Kingdom prophecies (OTKP’s).
+It is drawn from a chapter dealing with the proper interpretation of Old Testament Kingdom Prophecies (OTKP).
 In discussing this challenging subject, you will find that I often refer to the New Covenant Hermeneutic (NCH).
 This is simply the NT method of interpreting the OT generally, and OTKP in particular.

 In order to understand the NCH better, you may wish to read the short, introductory article found here.